 More than 35 million people in the United States have surgical procedures each year.
 Anesthesia allows medical professionals to perform complicated surgeries safely and without pain for their patients.
-Brandon Kang, DDS leads a team that includes licensed anesthesiologists at the Pacific Oral & Maxillofacial Surgery Center in Oakland and the Lower Pacific Heights in San Francisco, California.
+Brandon Kang, DDS leads a team that includes licensed anesthesiologists at the Pacific Oral & Maxillofacial Surgery Center in Oakland, California.
 Take care of your oral health and make an appointment today.
 Call the practice or book through the online inquiry form.

 Medical professionals use anesthesia to put their patients into a sleeplike state during procedures that are easier to perform if the patient is unconscious.